The 10 Commandments of Sustainable Tourism

 Similarly, you should avoid disturbing animals in your environment.
 Though they may be cute, the animals you come across on La Vélodyssée are wild and if you feed them, it may cause harm to their eating habits.

-2 - Thou shalt collect ALL of thy waste ♻️
+2 - You will collect ALL your waste ♻️

 You must leave nothing behind.
 Even though it’s rare to find a rubbish bin in a natural setting, you must collect everything and throw out your waste later once you find a bin.
 Don’t forget to bring a small rubbish bag (when possible) to collect any waste in a single place before you get back on your bike.
 Service areas are available along La Vélodyssée.
 You can stop at one to eat and then dispose of any rubbish in the bins provided there.